aguspesce/dashboard-covid-ar/README.md

 ---

-Sources code for the dashboard based on plotly Dash, written in Python and including layout customisations with .css Bootstrap.
+The source code for this dashboard was written in Python using Plotly Dash and a Bootstrap .css file for layout customization.

-Previously, I used to deploy the dashboard using Heroku, but due to a change of its terms and conditions, I no longer use the service.
+Previously, I deployed the dashboard on Heroku, but due to changes in their terms and conditions, I no longer use that service.

 ![screenshot](assets/img/screenshot.png)

-## Dependencias / Dependencies
+## Dependencies

 - pip
 - pandas